Provision of Services

 The principal of Thompson Taraz Rand is Andrew S Rand BA FCA.
 Associates are Ian E Maddison BSc FCA, Craig Lockley BA (Hons) FCCA, Ben Howe FCCA, Simon Tu BSc ACA and Chris Whiteoak BSc CTA.
-The firm is registered to carry on audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.
+The firm is registered to carry on audit work in the UK and Ireland and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.

 Company Number: 11467536 (registered in England & Wales)